-A common mistake many people make is that body composition exercises are about weight loss.
+A common mistake many people make is that body composition exercises are just about losing weight.
 In reality, this couldn’t be further from the truth.

-In fact, if you do body composition exercises the right way, then you would gain lean body mass while lowering your body fat percent.
+In fact, if you do body composition exercises the right way, then you would gain lean body mass while lowering your body fat percentage.

 And because muscle tissue weighs more than fat, you could see an increase on the scales.